njuh0/MacDeepTranscriber/README.md

-# Audio Study: Your AI-Powered Language Learning & Transcription Companion for macOS
+# MacDeepTranscriber: Your AI-Powered Language Learning & Transcription Companion for macOS

-**Audio Study is a powerful and efficient tool that turns your Mac into a smart audio processing station.
+**MacDeepTranscriber is a powerful and efficient tool that turns your Mac into a smart audio processing station.
 Transcribe lectures, online content, or your own voice, and then use integrated AI to analyze, clean, and learn from the text.**

 ---

-## What Can You Do with Audio Study?
+## What Can You Do with MacDeepTranscriber?

-Audio Study is designed for a wide range of use cases, from language learning to professional work.
+MacDeepTranscriber is designed for a wide range of use cases, from language learning to professional work.

 - **Transcribe Anything**:
   - **Online Content**: Capture and transcribe audio from YouTube, podcasts, and audiobooks.